nginx-shib/shibboleth-fastcgi/README.rst

 from the Shibboleth wiki covering their blog post announcements, which occasionally includes SP software releases.

 Building
 --------

-This will always build the **latest version** of the Shibboleth SP and does so by spinning up a Docker container for recompilation of the RPMs.
+This will always build the **latest version** of the Shibboleth SP and does so by spinning up a Docker container for recompilation of the packages.

 #.
 Ensure `Docker <https://docs.docker.com/>`_ and `Docker Compose
    <https://docs.docker.com/compose>`_ are installed.